 Again, the only way to know about a crossbreed’s temper and behaviours is by looking at its parent breeds.

 For starters, Poodles tend to be boldly self-confident, which can result in excessive barking and even some mouthiness towards other dogs.
-In contrast, cavvies love to be part of a pack and enjoy making strong bonds with other pups.
+In contrast, Cavvies love to be part of a pack and enjoy making strong bonds with other pups.

 Overall, both parent breeds are friendly towards other dogs, but would rather spend time with humans than with other pets.
 This means your Cavoodle will generally be a good option if you have dogs or other pets.
-However, remember that regardless of a breed’s inclination, early socialization is key to adequate behaviour.
+However, remember that regardless of a breed’s inclination, early socialisation is key to adequate behaviour.

 Considering the Cavoodle tends to be amicable, we’re giving it 4 out of 5 stars.

 When considering how much exercise your Cavoodle will need, it’s important to look at the parent breeds.
 Both the Poodle and the Spaniel are active breeds.
 However, the Poodle in particular is a very athletic, smart dog that needs consistent physical training.
 These pups were bred for hunting until not so long ago, and those instincts are still there.
 Toy Poodles are easy to neglect when it comes to exercise, because they can run around the house and burn part of their energy.
 However, this isn’t enough to keep their minds and bodies busy.

 If left to their own devices and without proper exercise, Poodles will get bored.
 In turn, this can foster undesirable behaviour like anxiety, destructive behaviours, and even aggression.